 - Cost-effectiveness- Virtual classrooms and cloud resource storage will definitely ensure cost cutting.
 This is true especially in terms of infrastructure and resource materials.

-Edtech impact on the Indian Society
+Edtech Startups: Impact on the Indian Society

 Secondly, the effectiveness of online education is surpassing traditional learning in many areas.
 Students get real-time feedback from teachers in virtual classrooms and learn skills that really matter.